datazip-inc/olake/CONTRIBUTING.md

 The type of change you make will dictate what repositories you will need to make pull requests for.
 You can reach out to us on our [**Slack**](https://join.slack.com/t/getolake/shared_invite/zt-2usyz3i6r-8I8c9MtfcQUINQbR7vNtCQ/) channel if you have any questions.

-For instance, to create a PR for contributing to a new driver, follow these instructions on [**submitting an Driver PR**]().
+For example to contribute a new driver, you need to create a pull request (PR).
+Follow these steps to ensure your PR is well-prepared:
+- Provide a clear and concise PR title.
+- Write a detailed and descriptive PR description.
+- Request a code review from the maintainers.

 ## Committing

 We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.
+Only signed commits are accepted for contribution.

 ## Installing and setting up Olake

 To contribute to this project, you may need to install Olake on your machine.
-You can do so by following our [**docs**]() and set up Olake in no time.
+You can do so by following our [**docs**](https://datazip.io/olake/docs/olake/mongodb/how-to-start-contributing-on-olake) and set up Olake in no time.

 ## Getting help